 Ohio College Opportunity Grant (OCOG)

 The amount of grant varies and is determined by the student's enrollment.
-The maximum OCOG award for the 2010-2011 award year (July 1, 2010-June 30, 2011) for full time students is $1,848.
+The maximum OCOG award for the current award year for full time students is $2,568.
+The minimum grant for full-time students is $642.
 Students are limited to 10 semesters or 15 quarters of state, need-based grant aid (including combination of OCOG and OIG).

 Ohio Nursing Education Assistance Loan Program (NEALP)